It was a passionate start, like I’d found my soulmate.

 And luckily for me, I didn’t have too many days alone.
 I was meeting my bestie in the Philippines for a trip we’d already planned a few months before.

-(I sound like a right jet setter!
-But I’d really recommend a holiday in paradise after being dumped, way better being sad by the sea)!
+(I sound like a right jet setter here!
+But I’d really recommend a holiday in paradise after being dumped.
+Trust me, it’s way better being sad by the sea)!

 Fast forward a few weeks, and I’m back in Oz (here I go again, holidaying the pain away)!

 But this time I decided to make a fresh start.
-I moved to the East coast, the opposite side to where my ex lived.
+So I moved to the East coast — the total opposite side to where my ex lived.

 And despite the 4000km of distance between us, he somehow finds out I’m on Tinder – which he was fuming about.
 The fucking cheek, how dare he!